Magnifying glass

+An alternative to a magnifying glass is a sheet magnifier, which comprises many very narrow concentric ring-shaped lenses, such that the combination acts as a single lens but is much thinner.

+Use

+The convex lens of a magnifying glass can be used to produce a magnified image of an object.
+A magnifying glass can also be used to focus light, such as to concentrate the Sun's radiation to create a hot spot at the focus for fire starting.

 Magnification

 The magnification of a magnifying glass depends upon where it is placed between the user's eye and the object being viewed, and the total distance between them.
 The magnifying power is equivalent to angular magnification (this should not be confused with optical power, which is a different quantity).
 The magnifying power is the ratio of the sizes of the images formed on the user's retina with and without the lens.
 For the "without" case, it is typically assumed that the user would bring the object as close to one eye as possible without it becoming blurry.
 This point, known as the near point of accommodation, varies with age.
 In a young child, it can be as close as 5 cm, while, in an elderly person it may be as far as one or two metres.
 Magnifiers are typically characterized using a "standard" value of 0.25 m.